-- Once combined, lightly mist with water from the spray bottle and mix.
-Do not add too much water all at once or it will get too soggy – that’s why I recommend using a spray bottle.
-This step will be done several times until mixture gets to a molding consistency.
+- Once the ingredients are combined, lightly mist with water from the spray bottle and mix.
+Do not add too much water all at once, or it will get too soggy - that's why I recommend using a spray bottle.
+You'll need to do this step several times until the mixture reaches a molding consistency.

 - Stop adding water when the mixture holds together.

-- Spray a little mist again to ensure hold.
+- Respray a little mist to ensure hold.

 - Press the mixture into your bath bomb mold.
 Overfill each side of your molds.
 This is the fun part!
-Get creative and mix some colors.
+Get creative and mix some colors if you desire.

-- Now press your molds together until you hear a click.
+- Press your molds together until you hear a click.

-- Remove from mold and let set overnight before use.
+- Remove the bath bombs from the mold and let set overnight before use.